ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 ## A Service

-A service is simply a fancy name for a PHP object doing a specifc task and can be required at multiple locations in your application.
-There is absolutly nothing special about it, so why should you care?
-A service architecture makes you seperate your applications functionality into small focused chunks.
+A service is simply a fancy name for a PHP object doing a specific task and can be required at multiple locations in your application.
+There is absolutely nothing special about it, so why should you care?
+A service architecture makes you separate your application's functionality into small focused chunks.
 Because a service should only serve one specific purpose, it is much easier to test and replace if needed.
-This, when done right, results in a easy maintainable application that scales very well (im not talking about performance here) with the complexity of the app.
+This, when done right, results in an easily maintainable application that scales very well (i'm not talking about performance here) with the complexity of the app.

 https://en.wikipedia.org/wiki/Service-oriented_architecture

-If this all still sounds like a lot of bla bla, don't worry the following example will help.
+If this all still sounds like a lot of blah blah, don't worry the following example will help.

 ```php
 class Logger